Omaar1/vulnerable-AD/README.md

 ### Main Features
 - Randomize Attacks
-- Full Coverage of the mentioned attacks
 - you need run the script in DC with Active Directory installed
-- Some of attacks require client workstation

 ### Supported Attacks
 - Abusing ACLs/ACEs